-Over the past couple of years we've heard a number of smartphones make bold claims about their display refresh rates.
+(Pocket-lint) - Over the past few years we've heard a number of smartphones make bold claims about their display refresh rates.
 Companies like OnePlus, Samsung and Razer have all boasted about their super-smooth displays.
 Even Apple has now brought the 'ProMotion' technology to the iPhone 13 Pro - and it's already equipped on the iPad Pro.

 What is a display refresh rate?

 Thankfully, this one is pretty simple to answer because the terminology reflects what's actually happening on the screen you're looking at.
 In order for a display to produce the illusion that there's a moving image in front of you, it has to refresh a certain number of times.

 As with any video, what it's actually showing you is a sequence of still shots, but played consecutively, very quickly.
 A display refresh rate is simply the rate at which it refreshes to show you that next still shot.